15 Bucket List-Worthy Places in Maine (2025)

 10. Boothbay Harbor

-Ready for Instagram-perfect Maine without the crowds?
-Boothbay Harbor has postcard views at every turn with its harbor full of sailboats and working lobster vessels.
-The pedestrian bridge spanning the inner harbor offers prime sunset viewing spots.
-Day sailing excursions provide the quintessential Maine experience on the water.
+Boothbay Harbor offers Instagram-perfect Maine without the crowds, with its harbor full of sailboats and working lobster vessels – the pedestrian bridge spanning the inner harbor provides prime sunset viewing spots.
+Day sailing excursions give you that quintessential Maine water experience.

 Boothbay Harbor is one of the best places to visit in Maine